-Campus Ministries connect students to the local community through volunteer opportunities at places such as local shelters, prison ministry, and nursing homes.
+Campus Ministries connects students to the local community through volunteer opportunities at places such as local shelters, prison ministry, and nursing homes.
 Additionally, students can travel the world through the Tri-S (Study, Share, Serve) program.
 Thanks to the vast number of service opportunities available through Anderson University, more than 400 people participate in trips both in the United States and abroad each year.

 Get to know Anderson University